Business Context > Business Rules

 The following business rules highlight some key business process in this implementation guide.
-More technical details on some of these items and others can be found in the Direct Messaging Specification, SMART Integration Specification and FHIR Artifacts.
+More technical details on some of these items and others can be found in the Direct Messaging integration, SMART integration, RESTful FHIR API and FHIR Artifacts.

-Current implementations MAY support the RESTful paradigm in one or both of two contexts:
+Current implementations MAY support the RESTful paradigm in one or more of the following contexts:

 - To GET current information about ServiceRequest